Custom Detection Rules

 Joining queries to span a timeframe can increase the confidence or severity of the Security Signal.
 For example, to detect a successful attack, both successful and unsuccessful triggers can be correlated for a service.

 Queries are correlated together by using a group by value.
-The group by value is typically an entity (for example, IP address or Service), but can be any attribute.
+The group by value is typically an entity (for example, IP or Service), but can be any attribute.

 In this instance, the joined queries technically hold the same attribute value: the value must be the same for the case to be met.
 If a group by value doesn’t exist, the case will never be met.
 A Security Signal is generated for each unique group by value when a case is matched.